Erika Renee Land

-Erika Renee Land (born August 9, 1983) is an American 21st-century war poet, 2021 MacDowell Fellow, author, spoken word performer and motivational speaker.
-She performs music under the stage name Lyrical Lunatic.
+Erika Renee Land (born August 9, 1983) is an American war poet, 2021 MacDowell Fellow, author, spoken word performer, and motivational speaker.
 She has published two poetry collections that chronicle her experiences as a pharmacy technician while helping the Global War on Terrorism efforts, several lesbian fiction novels, and academic articles.

 Early life

 Land was born in Norfolk, Virginia, on August 9, 1983.
 She grew up on the corner of Tidewater Drive and Wall Street in the Barraud Park neighborhood.
 She attended 6–7 elementary schools in multiple states because of her stepfather's military service, then Azalea Middle School and Granby High School, both located in Norfolk.

 Army

 After graduating high school, Land joined the United States Army, where she earned a Pharmacy Technician technical degree – MOS classification 68Q.
 She was stationed at Fort Leonard Wood for basic training, Fort Sam Houston for Advanced Individual Training (AIT), and Fort Lewis, before being deployed with the 47th Combat Support Hospital to FOB Diamondback in Mosul, Iraq, and finally Walter Reed Army Medical Center.
 Her decorations include two Army Achievement medals, the Army Superior Unit award, the National Defense Service medal, the Global War on Terrorism service medal, the Iraq Campaign medal with campaign star, the Army Service Ribbon and the Overseas service ribbon.